Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Introduction

-This less understood on fast-mode compressible turbulence stems from two main factors.
-First, in-situ solar wind measurements usually show that Alfv\'enic turbulence dominates the energy budget\cite{hou2024connecting,hou2024origin}, while compressible components contribute only a small fraction \cite{zhu2020wave}.
+This knowledge gap arises for two main reasons.
+First, in-situ solar wind measurements usually show that Alfv\'en mode dominates the fluctuations, and numerous studies have investigated their properties and effects \citep{hou2024connecting,hou2024origin,rivera2024situ,yang2025natural,hou2025fine}, while compressible components contribute only a small fraction \citep{zhu2020wave}.
 Second, compressibility introduces significant theoretical complexity, making it challenging to characterize spectral distributions and energy cascade processes.
-Nevertheless, turbulence in magnetized plasma is intrinsically compressible with finite fraction of magnetosonic modes, without which a complete picture of MHD turbulence cascade can not be established\cite{cho2003compressible,makwana2020properties,Zhao2021}.
-Especially, fast-mode turbulence has been shown the most significant impact on energetic particle transport \cite{yan2002scattering,yan2008cosmic}.
+Nevertheless, turbulence in magnetized plasma is intrinsically compressible with finite fraction of magnetosonic modes, without which a complete picture of MHD turbulence cascade can not be established \citep{cho2003compressible,makwana2020properties,Zhao2021}.
+Notably, fast-mode turbulence exerts the most significant impact on energetic particle transport and cosmic ray scattering \citep{yan2002scattering,yan2008cosmic}, making its dynamics central to astrophysical modeling.

-Compressibility introduces multiscale energy damping.
-Magnetic mirror structures from the compressibility can dissipate energy via wave–particle interactions, particularly through transit-time damping (TTD).
-Notably, TTD can operate at MHD scales, within the inertial range of turbulence, thereby modifying the cascade and reshaping the spectral as proposed by \cite{yan2002scattering, yan2004cosmic, petrosian2006damping} and evidenced from observational analysis in solar wind \cite{zhao2024small} as well.
-In contrast, Alfv\'en waves, being incompressible and lacking parallel electric fields, follow spectra primarily governed by cascade dynamics, making them more tractable for theoretical modeling.
-Additionally, the presence of longitudinal fluctuations for fast-mode, inevitably induces phase steepening, which can give rise to sharp discontinuities or shocks \cite{suzuki2006collisionless}.
-A long-standing controversy centers on whether such steepening disrupts the energy cascade, challenging the validity of fast-mode turbulence models under strong nonlinear conditions \cite{cho2002compressible,yan2004cosmic, suzuki2006collisionless,suzuki2007cascading}.